 At the heart of a Just Transition are place-based communities that can practice self-determination, care for their social and economic well-being, and honor ecological stewardship and sustainability.
 Place-based strategies include increased green space, strengthened food systems, public transportation, sustainable land-use planning, and affordable housing all together.

-Got Green, CIELO, El Centro Centro De La Raza, Washington CAN, and The Noble Foundation in Southwest Washington are community-based organization calling for freeze or support for rents and mortgages.
+Got Green, CIELO, El Centro Centro De La Raza, and Washington CAN are community-based organizations calling for freeze or support for rents and mortgages.
 They’re also advocating to make fare-free transit permanent.
 To expand and make broadband accessible to everyone so living in place is a practical option.

 In the midst of this, polluters are on offense pressing for relaxing controls on local pollutants and the EPA is listening with an onslaught of moves to deregulate.
 The Duwamish River Clean Up Coalition is calling on the EPA and State officials to protect our basic rights from pollutants in the neighborhoods on the fence line.